camunda/camunda-docs/docs/product-manuals/zeebe/bpmn-workflows/bpmn-primer.md

 Gateways are elements that route tokens in more complex patterns than plain sequence flow.

-BPMN's *exclusive gateway* chooses one sequence flow out of many based on data:
+BPMN's _exclusive gateway_ chooses one sequence flow out of many based on data:

 <center>
-<video src="assets/exclusive-gw.mp4" autoplay muted loop height="300px"></video>
+<video src="./assets/exclusive-gw.mp4" autoplay muted loop height="300px"></video>
 </center>

-BPMN's *parallel gateway* generates new tokens by activating multiple sequence flows in parallel:
+BPMN's _parallel gateway_ generates new tokens by activating multiple sequence flows in parallel:

 <center>
-<video src="assets/parallel-gw.mp4" autoplay muted loop height="300px"></video>
+<video src="./assets/parallel-gw.mp4" autoplay muted loop height="300px"></video>
 </center>

 See the [Gateways](gateways.md) section on which types of gateways are currently supported and how to use them.

 ### Events: Waiting for Something to Happen

-*Events* in BPMN represent things that *happen*.
-A workflow can react to events (*catching* event) as well as emit events (*throwing* event).
+_Events_ in BPMN represent things that _happen_.
+A workflow can react to events (_catching_ event) as well as emit events (_throwing_ event).
 For example:

 <center>
-<video src="assets/catch-event.mp4" autoplay muted loop height="200px"></video>
+<video src="./assets/catch-event.mp4" autoplay muted loop height="200px"></video>
 </center>

 The circle with the envelope symbol is a catching message event.
 It makes the token continue as soon as a message is received.
 The XML representation of the workflow contains the criteria for which kind of message triggers continuation.